Sally Fitzgibbons: Other sports

 Fitzgibbons competed in athletics before she started her professional surfing career.
 She was a national champion winning middle-distance runner in the 800m and 1500m, also winning gold medals in both those events at the 2007 Youth Olympics.
 She also played touch football and soccer.
 She is a third cousin of former Socceroos goalkeeper Mark Bosnich.

-As a sports fan, she supports the National Rugby League team the St George Illawarra Dragons and is the ex-partner of former Dragons forward Trent Merrin.
+As a sports fan, she supports the National Rugby League team the St George Illawarra Dragons.
 She is also an Australian Football League fan and follows the Geelong Cats, her favourite players being Joel Selwood and Patrick Dangerfield.